ChetanXpro/nodejs-whisper/README.md

 ## Features

 -   Automatically convert the audio to WAV format with a 16000 Hz frequency to support the whisper model.
--   Output transcripts to (.txt .srt .vtt)
+-   Output transcripts to (.txt .srt .vtt .json .wts .lrc)
 -   Optimized for CPU (Including Apple Silicon ARM)
 -   Timestamp precision to single word
 -   Split on word rather than on token (Optional)
 -   Translate from source language to english (Optional)
--   Convert audio formet to wav to support whisper model
+-   Convert audio format to wav to support whisper model

 ## Installation